Provable Distributional Value Iteration under Partial Observability: Distributional Reinforcement Learning Under Partial Observability

 \section{Distributional Reinforcement Learning Under Partial Observability}

-In the presence of partial observability we must account for additional sources of randomness; namely, randomness in (a)\ the unobservable state $\mathcal{S}$, (b)\ observations $O$ and (c)\ sensing $\Omega^\pi$.
+In the presence of partial observability we must account for additional sources of randomness; namely, randomness in (a)\ the unobservable state $\mathcal{S}$ and (b)\ sensing $\Omega$.
 Therefore, the return distribution is learned with respect to belief instead of state (i.e., $Z(b)$).